 Root Canal Treatment Process

-We begin by taking dental x-rays so we can understand the curvature of your root canals as well as the extent of the decay or infection.
+We begin by taking dental x-rays to understand the curvature of your root canals and the extent of the decay or infection.
 Next, our dentist numbs the affected tooth and the surrounding regions.
 Using dental files, our dentist accesses the root canals to remove infected dental pulp.
 The dentist also removes damaged tooth enamel.

-During your second appointment, the dentist replaces the temporary filling with a permanent one.
+The dentist replaces the temporary filling with a permanent one during your second appointment.
 If the tooth structure is severely compromised, the dentist covers the tooth with a custom tooth-shaped cap known as a dental crown.
 The dental crown restores the beauty and the function of your tooth.

 Root Canal Therapy After-Care Instructions

-Our oral surgeon will instruct you in detail on how to care for your tooth after a root canal procedure.
+Our oral surgeon will instruct you on caring for your tooth after a root canal procedure.
 You must follow these guidelines diligently to ensure that your tooth heals as required.
 Failure to observe proper care may lead to a re-infection, in which case you might require endodontic retreatment.
 Endodontic retreatment refers to follow-up procedures performed after a failed root canal treatment.